How to split screen on multiple monitors

 Snap the window to the left half of the secondary monitor in Windows 11

-Don’t forget that you can also press Windows + Up arrow or Windows + Down arrow after snapping a window if you want to position it to the upper or lower corner of either screen.
+Don’t forget that you can also press the Windows + Up arrow or Windows + Down arrow after snapping a window if you want to position it to the upper or lower corner of either screen.

 Advertisement